 The IDEA includes a Child Find Mandate.
 Child Find requires all school districts to locate, identify and evaluate all children with disabilities regardless of the severity of their disability.
-This obligation encompasses all children who are suspected of having a disability, including children receiving passing grades and "advancing from grade to grade...".
+This obligation encompasses all children who are suspected of having a disability, including children receiving passing grades and "advancing from grade to grade..."
 A parent who suspects that their child may have a disability and is in need of special education and related services may initiate a free evaluation of their child by contacting the school principal and providing a written request for an evaluation under IDEA and/or Section 504.
-The school must take the parents request into consideration and provide a response consistent with State and Federal special education requirements.
-If the school does not suspect a disability, it may refuse to conduct an evaluation.
+The school must take the parents request into consideration and provide a response consistent with State and Federal special education.
 If the school refuses, it must give the parent written notice explaining the reason(s) why it is declining to initiate an evaluation, what data the decision was based upon, and other factors considered.
 The parents then have the right, if they choose, to request a due process hearing to seek a ruling to conduct an evaluation.